duncan-r/SHIP/docs/source/overview.rst

    - **TuflowVariable**: standard variable class used for most variables in the tuflow model files.
-   - **TuflowKeyVal**: used where a placholder and variable are supplied at the same time, for example 'BC Event Source == Q100 | SHIP'.
+   - **TuflowKeyVal**: used where a placeholder and variable are supplied at the same time, for example 'BC Event Source == Q100 | SHIP'.
    - **TuflowUserVariable**: user defined variables. for example 'Set Variable MyTcfVariable == 1'